rmagee/quartet_epcis/README.rst

 ## Features

 * Maintains the database schema for EPCIS 1.2 support.
-* Parses EPCIS 1.2 XML streams to the configured backend.
+* Parses EPCIS 1.2 XML streams to the configured backend database system.

 ## Running The Unit Tests